zharry29/wikihow-goal-step/README.md

 1. *Step Inference*.
 Given a prompt goal and 4 candidate steps, choose the step that helps achieve the goal.
 2. *Goal Inference*.
 Given a prompt step and 4 candidate goals, choose the correct goal which the step helps achieve.
 3. *Step Ordering*.
 Given a prompt goal and 2 steps, determine which step temporally precedes the other.
+The negative candidates are sampled using an approach based on semantic similarity, and the code to do so is NOT included here.
+Please read our paper for more details, and contact us for special need of said code.

 ## Pretrained Models
 [This notebook](wikihow_train_eval_code.ipynb) demonstrates how to load and use our pretrained models.
 It is recommended that you run the notebook using Google Colab [here](https://colab.research.google.com/drive/1YlUCZaF8PB_3VtkudU4JLbTjAKbfoP5V).